jcob23/medi_site_project/README.md

 To become a patient user has to register to site, Doctors are added by Admin to ensure security.

+Application also provides information about pm10 concentration in the biggest cities of Poland.
+It's archived by consuming https://api.gios.gov.pl/pjp-api/swagger-ui/, source: https://powietrze.gios.gov.pl/pjp/content/api

 ## How to use
 To use this application, you can access the web app and interact with the web interface or use the REST API.
+Api can by accessed by swagger-ui, you can find medisite.json in project folder

 ## TO DO